FDMT4TSE/DRTester/README.md

 ### Step 1: Specifying url and setting parameters

-Users first need to enter the address of the WSDL of web service under test (WSUT), and click "Parse" button, and then a method of WSUT can be selected in the  following drop-down menu (as shown in following figures).
+Users first need to enter the address of the WSDL of web service under test, and click "Parse" button, and then a method of web service under test can be selected in the  following drop-down menu (as shown in following figures).

 ![entering the address of WSDL of WSUT and selecting a method to test](https://github.com/phantomDai/DRTester/raw/master/pictures/微信图片_20191017170455.png)

-Users must partition each parameter into disjoint options, and describe them according to predefined rules that are introduced in ***Guidance*** page (as shown in the following figure).
-After the "Save" button is clicked, parameters and corresponding options are sent to the Mirco services.
+Users must partition each parameter into disjoint options, and describe them according to predefined rules that are introduced in *Guidance* page (as shown in the following figure).
+After the "Save" button is clicked, parameters and corresponding options are sent to some Restful API.

 ![](https://github.com/phantomDai/DRTester/raw/master/pictures/微信图片_20191017170436.png)

 ### Step 2: Partition construction and parameter setting

 Users must partition input domain by combining options with different parameters of selected method (as shown in following figure).
 Besides, users need to set the selecting probability for each partition, and the value of probability adjusting factor.
-After clicking the "Save" button, all provided information will send to Mirco services, which are responsible for initializing test profile, setting the value of *epsilon*, and dividing input domain.
+After clicking the "Save" button, all provided information will send to some Restful API, which are responsible for initializing test profile, setting the value of *epsilon*, and dividing input domain.

   ![](https://github.com/phantomDai/DRTester/raw/master/pictures/微信图片_20191017170500.png)

 ### Step 3: Test case preparation

 We provide two methods to generate test cases: 1) Randomly generate test cases; 2) Upload Json file that include test cases.
-Note that there are rules about the format of the uploaded Json file, which are described in ***Guidance*** page.
+Note that there are rules about the format of the uploaded Json file, which are described in *Guidance* page.

 ![](https://github.com/phantomDai/DRTester/raw/master/pictures/微信图片_20191017170505.png)